 This cow posse.

 According to a University of Northampton study, cows actually do have best friends!
 What's more, when cows are surrounded by their best friends, their heart rates slow down significantly, and they experience less stress than when paired with a stranger.

 The friendships cows form extend to other animals, too.
 Take Moonpie the minicow, for example.
 She's currently living at Rocky Ridge Refuge in northern Arkansas with her best friends who just so happen to be two dozen rescue dogs!

 This mother and her baby calf.

 There's no bond stronger than the one between a mother and her child—and that goes for cows as well as humans.
-Per one study in the Applied Animal Behavior Science journal, calves reared alongside their mothers tended to be more sociable and socially competent in later years, as well as less susceptible to stress.
+Per one study in the Applied Animal Behaviour Science journal, calves reared alongside their mothers tend to be more sociable and socially competent in later years, as well as less susceptible to stress.

 This cow's pig friendship.